^

 • unresectable sarcomas.

-Complete removal of the tumor is most often possible in the early stages of the disease, with a small tumor size with high radiosensitivity, without metastases or with single metastases to the nearest regional lymph nodes.
+Complete removal of the tumor is most often possible in the early stages of the disease, with small tumor sizes and high radiosensitivity, without metastases or with single metastases in the nearest regional lymph nodes.

-Palliative radiotherapy in cancer is used to minimize the biological activity, inhibit growth, reduce the size of the tumor.
+Palliative radiation therapy for cancer is used to maximally reduce biological activity, inhibit growth, and reduce the size of the tumor.

-Radiation therapy for cancer, carried out mainly for palliative purposes, is used in the following cases:
+Radiation therapy for cancer, carried out primarily for palliative purposes, is used in the following cases:

 • chronic bleeding;